 Dosing (Nausea and Vomiting)

-Many anticholinergic effects including central nervous system (CNS) depression, fatigue, paradoxical vomiting, blurred vision, xerostomia, worsening of narrow-angle glaucoma.
+These agents can exhibit many anticholinergic effects, including central nervous system (CNS) depression, fatigue, paradoxical vomiting, blurred vision, xerostomia, worsening of narrow-angle glaucoma.

-According to Beers criteria, all first-generation antihistamine histamines carry a higher risk for severe adverse events to the elderly with diphenhydramine and hydroxyzine posing an even higher risk for adverse events including CNS depression.
-They block CYP 2D6, which diminish the effects of codeine, tramadol, and tamoxifen in the geriatric population.
+According to Beers criteria, all first-generation antihistamine histamines carry a higher risk for severe adverse events to the elderly with diphenhydramine and hydroxyzine, posing an even higher risk for adverse events, including CNS depression.
+They block CYP 2D6, which diminishes the effects of codeine, tramadol, and tamoxifen in the geriatric population.

 Neuroleptic malignant syndrome has increased the risk of occurring when combined with phenothiazines and antipsychotic drugs.
 Hyperpyrexia, muscle rigidity, altered mental status, tachycardia, irregular pulse, irregular blood pressure, and cardiac dysrhythmias are typical manifestations of the disease.